CloudLabsAI-Azure/Microsoft-AVD-Digital-STU/Demo03.md

    - Click on **Named locations**  and select **DSVM** to find out which Public IP is added as trusted location.
    ![ws name.](media/img100.png)

-   - Here you will notice the IP addresses that is being added:
+   - Here you will notice the IP addresses that is being added.
    ![ws name.](media/img101.png)

-18. Next, Lets check the Conditional Access Policy and it's Configurations:
+18. Next, Lets check the Conditional Access Policy and it's Configurations.

    - Select **Allow Azure Portal only from DSVM** policy
    ![ws name.](media/img102.png)